alex-00-pixel/cropok/README.md

 The API is currently not working due to the free trial limit being exceeded.
 You are free to deploy and use it in your own environment.

-    python app.py

-3. Send POST requests to the API endpoint with JSON data containing the necessary features for crop recommendation.

 ## License

 This project is licensed under the MIT License - see the LICENSE file for details.